mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

         * sent to Lucene to be indexed for the document
         * make up the inverted index
 * the query text undergoes the same analysis before the terms are looked up in the index

 ### node
 * node is an instance of Elasticsearch
 * multiple nodes can join the same cluster
 * with a cluster of multiple nodes, the same data can be spread across multiple servers
-    * helps performance because Elasticsearch has more resources to work with
+    * helps performance: because Elasticsearch has more resources to work with
     * helps reliability: if you have at least one replica per shard, any node can disappear and Elasticsearch will still serve you all the data
     * for performance reasons, the nodes within a cluster need to be on the same network
         * balancing shards in a cluster across nodes in different data centers simply takes too long
         * cross-cluster replication (CCR)
-* given node then receives the request is responsible for coordinating the rest of the work
+            * allows you to replicate data from one cluster (leader cluster) to another (follower cluster)
+            * example: across data centers, regions, or cloud availability zones
+* roles
+    * master
+        * election: Raft-inspired
+        * maintains the cluster state (node joins/leaves, index creation, shard allocation)
+        * assign shards to nodes
+            * example: when new index is created
+                * based on node capabilities
+    * data
+        * stores actual index data (primary and replica shards)
+    * coordinating
+        * maintains a local copy of the cluster state
+            * only the master node updates the cluster state, but all nodes subscribe to it
+        * routes client requests
+            * hash of id % number_of_primary_shards => picks the target shard
+        * returns final result
+            * example: merges responses to aggregate results
-    * node within the cluster knows about every node in the cluster and is able to forward requests to a given node by using a transport layer
+        * every node in Elasticsearch can act as a coordinating node
-        * HTTP layer is exclusively used for communicating with external clients
-* master node is the node that is responsible for coordinating changes to the cluster, such as adding or removing nodes, creating or removing indices, etc

 ### shard
-* is a Lucene index: a directory of files containing an inverted index
+* is a Lucene shard: a directory of files containing an inverted index
+* cannot be split or merged easily
 * index is just a logical grouping of physical shards
     * each shard is actually a self-contained index
     * example